webyda/skick/README.md

 5. The `async inst.replace` method works as usual, but performs additional steps to accommodate for the websocket.
    It is not invoked directly by the user, but is invoked in response to a message sent by the `BackActor`
 6. The conversation mechanisms function as usual, but are largely irrelevant.
+7. The service registry functions are not disabled, but only `get_service` should be used in practice.

 ### Specifics About the BackActor's Methods
 Like in the case of the `FrontActor`, the `BackActor` inherits all decorators and